rdf-elixir/website/content/grax/schemas.md

 end
 ```

-For now, the only effect that a class-declaration has is, that the mapping to RDF graphs will produce a `rdf:type` statement accordingly.
+For now, the only effect of a class declaration is that the mapping to RDF graphs will produce a `rdf:type` statement accordingly.
 In particular it doesn't mean that the RDF description of a resource must include a respective `rdf:type` to be loadable into a `Grax.Schema` struct.

 ## Custom fields